 If you need to disable Secure Messaging for a client for any reason, navigate to the client's Overview page and click Edit.
 Go to their Client Portal tab, and uncheck the box next to Use Secure Messaging:

-What to do if you need to delete a Secure Message
+What to do if you send PHI to the wrong client

-If you accidentally send a message to a client that you didn't mean to send, follow these step to help minimize the chance that your client saw the message:
+If you accidentally send PHI to the wrong client, follow these steps to help minimize the chance that your client saw the message:

 - Temporarily disable the Client Portal for the client